 Tanika Island Childress is the Chief Executive Officer and Director of the University of Chicago Charter School and its three campuses, as well as a managing director of the University of Chicago Urban Education Institute (UEI).

 Chief Academic Officer

 Jerrold is the Chief Academic Officer for the University of Chicago Charter School’s three campuses.
-In this role, Washington works directly with campus directors and their leadership teams in preparing 100% of our students for college acceptance and graduation.
+In this role, Washington works directly with campus directors and their leadership teams to reach our goal of preparing 100% of our students for college acceptance and graduation.